How to Shave Body Areas FAQs

 For the best way to shave your head, follow the steps below:

 - Prepare for the head shave.
 When you've trimmed your hair it then needs to be washed and well soaked.
 Wet hairs are softer and easier to cut and there is less chance of suffering from razor burns and ingrown hairs.
 Once your hair has been washed, dry it off a bit.
 Then apply a quality shaving lubricant and work this in as well as possible.
-Take some time to get this right, as the better the lubricant is worked in to your head, the better your shave is likely to be.
+Take some time to get this right, as the better the lubricant is worked in to your head, the better the result is likely to be.
 It can make a significant difference to the closeness and comfort of the shave.

-- Performing the shave.
+- Performance.
 Start by shaving the hair that is softer or lighter first.
 Hairs around the ears are usually the softest.
 If you leave the areas that have coarser or stiffer hair until the end (like the back of the head), it will give more time for the lubricant to do its work and soften the hair.
 When using the razor use slow, even strokes, and don't rush your strokes.
 If you shave in the opposite direction to the hair growth you'll get the closest results.
 If you shave in the same direction you experience less irritation.
 With experience you'll learn which direction is the most appropriate for different parts of your head.
 If you can, avoid going over the same area too often as this will increase the chance of skin irritation.

-- After the shave.
+- Afterwards.
 When you have finished shaving, wash your head to get rid of any remaining lubricant.
 Most people get by with washing their scalp with soap and water.
 If you have dry skin or experience some level of skin irritation then apply a good aftershave lotion or skin care lotion.
 Products that contain aloe vera or vitamin E will help soothe and heal the skin.
 Do not use aftershaves that contain alcohol as it will dry out the skin.

 People with thick or curly head hair, are more likely to get razor bumps or ingrown hairs.
-To reduce the chance to getting razor bumps and ingrown hairs, shave in the same direction as the hair grows and don't make more than 2 passes of the razor blade over the same area.
+To reduce the chance to getting razor bumps and ingrown hairs, shave in the same direction as the hair grows and don't make more than 2 passes of the blade over the same area.